+Graduate School of Engineering

-School of Electrical and Electronic Engineering
+Dept. of Electrical Engineering

-- Graduate School of Engineering
+- -• Dept. of Electronic Science and Engineering

-- Graduate School of Energy Science
+Graduate School of Energy Science

-- Graduate School of Informatics
+• Graduate School of Informatics

 Informatics and Mathematical Science

 We provide comprehensive education and research, ranging from the basics to advanced fields, aiming at developing the people who pursue the essence of information, which is the foundation of advanced information society, and solve actual problems of sophisticated systems through the thinking of mathematical science.